aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 If you don’t have available LSF licenses, you can use a [trial version of LSF](https://www.ibm.com/account/reg/us-en/signup?formid=urx-31573), which allows up to 90 days of free usage in a non-production environment.

-## Planning the Deployment

-### Specialised Knowledge

-This tutorial assumes familiarity with networking, the Linux command line, and EDA workflows.
-Additionally, intermediate-level experience with NFS storage and LSF operations will be helpful.

-This deployment guide also requires a moderate level of familiarity with AWS services.
-If you’re new to AWS, visit the Getting Started Resource Center and the AWS Training and Certification website for materials and programs that can help you develop the skills to design, deploy, and operate your infrastructure and applications on the AWS Cloud.

-### AWS Account

-If you don’t already have an AWS account, create one at https://aws.amazon.com by following the on-screen instructions.
-Part of the sign-up process involves receiving a phone call and entering a PIN using the phone keypad.
-Your AWS account is automatically signed up for all AWS services.
-You are charged only for the services you use.

-### Technical Requirements

-Before you launch this tutorial, your account must be configured as specified in the following table.
-Otherwise, deployment might fail.

 ## Workshop Architecture

 Deploying this cluster in a new virtual private cloud (VPC) with default parameters builds the following EDA computing environment in the AWS Cloud.